edamametechnologies/threatmodels/README.md

 ### Database Integrity and Updates

 All EDAMAME databases include:
-- A timestamp indicating when they were last updated
+- A timestamp (`date`) indicating when they were last updated (format: `Month DDth YYYY`)
-- A cryptographic signature for integrity verification
+- A cryptographic signature (`signature`) for integrity verification, plus a `.sig` sidecar file containing the same value
 - A structured format that supports easy parsing and validation

+Validation and update rules:

+- The validator recomputes the signature by hashing the JSON with the `signature` field blanked (sorted keys) and compares it to the stored value and `.sig` sidecar.
+- The update tool (`src/publish/update-models.py`) only updates the `date` and `signature` when the content has changed; if content is unchanged, both remain intact.
+When content changes, the `date` is updated first, then the signature is recomputed over the final JSON.

 These databases are designed to be updated seamlessly from trusted sources while maintaining user privacy and security.